How To Plan A Trip On Google Maps (2026 Update)

 Enter destinations by typing them in or by clicking on place names directly on the map.
 (See more on that below.)

-If you find you’ve used up your stops, do the following:
+If you’ve used up your stops, do the following:

 Zoom in or out (using your mouse wheel is handy) and click on any place name along or near your route to begin exploring possible stops.
 You’ll get: